zolutal/zolutal.github.io/_posts/2025-10-07-securinets-sukunahikona.md

 +}
 ```

-What this patch does is add an builtin to arrays called "shrink" that takes one argument and resizes the array.
+What this patch does is add a builtin to arrays called "shrink" that takes one argument and resizes the array.
 So you can do something like this:

 ```js